zibodsun/Forest-Fire/README.md

 ## Overview

-Forest Fire is a virtual reality (VR) game developed for a university assignment.
+Forest Fire is a virtual reality game developed for a university assignment.
 Immerse yourself in the challenging world as you navigate through a virtual forest environment to save hostages.

 [![Trailer](https://img.youtube.com/vi/L7URs4q119A/hqdefault.jpg)](https://youtu.be/L7URs4q119A)